circonus-labs/nad/README.md

 If you write a set of scripts/programs, you can describe them in a .index.json file and they will be reported on when you run nad -i.

+Installation
+===

+If your operating system vendor doesn't package it for you, just check it out and run make install.

 Operations
 ===